 Sections II and III list the name of the assessment, and where the assessment is required or administered.
 All programs must provide a minimum of six assessments and a maximum of eight assessments.
-Assessments 1-4 come from the unit's (EPP's) assessment system.
+Assessments 1-4 generally come from the unit's (EPP's) assessment system for initial programs.
 Sections II and III require reporting of assessments that will be used to demonstrate that candidates meet program standards.
 One assessment may apply to multiple Kansas standards, as long as the data is disaggregated per each Standard (See Appendix K for program reviewer notes).

 Section IV requires institutions to discuss the assessments and assessment data in terms of program standards.
 This includes a brief description of the assessment, and alignment to the standard/s.
 Unlike Continuing Programs, New Programs will not contain a brief summary of data findings and the interpretation of how the data provides evidence for meeting standards.
-The program must include rubrics (content specific), scoring guides or criteria for evaluation as attachments.
-If the assessment is used to meet more than one program standard, the plan must indicate data will be disaggregated per standard.
+The program must include rubrics (content specific), scoring guides, or criteria for evaluation as attachments.
+If the assessment is used to meet more than one program standard, the plan must indicate how data will be disaggregated per standard.
 Pagination limits are provided in the template.
 New programs need not have data tables.
 The attachment related to each assessment must be included for the program report to be complete.
 The report will not be reviewed until it is complete.

 Section V addresses the use of assessment results to improve candidate and program performance.
-Unlike Continuing Programs, New Programs will not have evidence that documents assessment results have been analyzed.
+Unlike Continuing Programs, New Programs will not have evidence that documents how assessment results have been analyzed.
 Instead, include in this section how the assessment plan will be implemented, how the unit (EPP) will review the assessment data and use it to improve candidate performance and strengthen the program, and how frequently the unit (EPP) reviews the data.

 All new programs are Approved with Stipulation or Not Approved.
-If approval to begin the program is received, the unit (EPP) must file a Progress Report within 60 days after completion of the second semester of operation of the program.
+If approval to begin the program is received, the unit (EPP) must notify KSDE upon making first admissions to the program (operationalization), then file a Progress Report within 60 days after completion of the second semester of operation of the program.

-NEW PROGRAM TEAM MEMBERS
+NEW PROGRAM REVIEWERS

-After receiving a completed application, KSDE staff selects a review team.
-The review team normally consists of three persons with one designated as chair.
+After receiving a completed Intent to Seek Program Approval form, KSDE staff selects a review team.
+The review team normally consists of three to four persons with one designated as chair.
 Criteria for selection of team members include the following:

-- 1. KSDE program trained
+- KSDE program trained

-- 2. Area of expertise the same as the program being reviewed or as closely aligned
+- Area of expertise the same as the program being reviewed or as closely aligned

-- 3. No conflict of interest
+- No conflict of interest